 Night has pressed her hand to your eyes.
-Deep in stories written by moonlight, you

-fly dragons over magic rivers and lead clone
+You fly dragons over magic rivers and lead clone

-armies through the red dust of Mars.
+armies through red dust of Mars.

-these hands feel older now.
-Who will they lead?
-Who will they hold?
-I’m watching you
+draw warbirds, roll out sixteenth triplets; these hands feel older now.
+Whom will they hold?

-your face in my shirt and come up sated, remembering the milk and my heartbeat.
+You bury your face in my shirt and come up sated, remembering the milk and my heartbeat.

 You are my heart.